 - Officer O'Hara: The real cops are Irish, as is Bugs' impression of a cop.

-- Verbal Irony: "Boy am I glad I live in the city where it's safe", says Bugs, as he blissfully crosses the street reading his paper, unaware of all the traffic that keeps just missing him, or the bank robbery in progress.
+- Verbal Irony: "Boy, am I glad I live in the city, where it's safe," says Bugs, as he blissfully crosses the street reading his paper, unaware of all the traffic that keeps just missing him, or the bank robbery in progress.